eholandcmu/eholandcmu/README.md

 ### Hello!

 I am a current student at Carnegie Mellon University pursuing a Master of Science in Robotics.
+My work specializes in rover mobility.

 Previously, I completed my Bachelor of Science in Mechanical Engineering at Northeastern University.